What is an intrauterine device (IUD)?

 - Your period may stop.

-You may have these effects for as long as you have your IUD in place.
-Your period will go back to normal once your IUD is removed.
+You may have these effects for as long as you have your IUD.
+Your period will go back to normal when your IUD is removed.

-Some providers suggest people check their IUD strings each month.
-You can check your strings if you want to, but it is not needed.
+- Some providers suggest checking the IUD strings each month.
+You can check your strings if you want, but it is not needed.

-If you do check your strings and are not able to feel them when you used to be able to feel them:
+- If you do check your strings and are cannot feel them when you used to be able to feel them:

 - Use condoms for back-up.